pulumi/terraform-provider-aws/website/docs/r/cloudformation_stack_set_instance.html.markdown

 * `account_id` - (Optional) Target AWS Account ID to create a Stack based on the Stack Set.
 Defaults to current account.
 * `parameter_overrides` - (Optional) Key-value map of input parameters to override from the Stack Set for this Instance.
 * `region` - (Optional) Target AWS Region to create a Stack based on the Stack Set.
 Defaults to current region.
-* `retain_stack` - (Optional) During Terraform resource destroy, remove Instance from Stack Set while keeping the Stack and its associated resources.
-Must be enabled in Terraform state _before_ destroy operation to take effect.
+* `retain_stack` - (Optional) During resource destroy, remove Instance from Stack Set while keeping the Stack and its associated resources.
+Must be enabled in the state _before_ destroy operation to take effect.
 You cannot reassociate a retained Stack or add an existing, saved Stack to a new Stack Set.
 Defaults to `false`.

 ## Attributes Reference